DeveloperCaleb/whats_playing/README.md

 This backend API was created to be used with this [project](https://github.com/DeveloperCaleb/starter-movie-front-end).

-The technologies used for this project is Javascript, Node.js, PostgreSQL, and Heroku.
+The technologies used for this project are Javascript, Node.js, PostgreSQL, and Heroku.

 [Deployed API](https://fierce-mountain-99742.herokuapp.com/)